ruyakubu/AzureFaceRecognition/README.md

 A person group is one of the most important parameters for the Face - Identify API.
 The Identify searches person faces in a specified group.

 This Java application app organizes people's faces into Group.
 Each person has a maximum of 248 faces that can be added a a group.
 Then, Trains various images of each person in the group to be easily detected, searched and identifieds.
-This is useful when an person ages, loses/gains weight etc over time.
+This is useful when a person ages, loses/gains weight etc over time.

 # 1 Prerequisites
 - Create Azure Face API service